 You must be able to obtain an assurance of support.
 An assurance of support is to assure that you will not have to rely on government assistance after you enter Australia on this visa.
 The assurance is for you and any family members who come to Australia with you on this visa.
 The Department of Home Affairs will let you know when you need to provide the assurance of support.
 You must be able to obtain an assurance of support, unless you apply for the visa as a retiree.
 If you apply for the visa as a retiree, you don't need an assurance of support.

 Contributory Parent category visa applicants can choose to apply directly for a permanent visa or to go through a two stage process.
 Under the two-stage process, applicants initially apply for a temporary Contributory Parent Subclass 173 visa.
 The temporary visa is only valid for a period of two years and cannot be extended or renewed.
 At any time during the two-year validity period of the visa, the temporary visa holder can apply for the Contributory Parent Subclass 143 visa.
-Applicants must pay a first and second instalment of the VAC for both temporary and permanent visas.

 The eligibility for permanent parent visa Australia is to be given only to parents who have close ties to Australia.
 The Balance of Family test is designed to determine the extent of the parent's links to their children in Australia and ensure only those with close ties to Australia are eligible for parent visas.

 The balance of family test is concerned with the numeric distribution and geographical location of the children of the applicant and the applicant's partner and, if applicable, of the former partners of either the applicant.
 The test does not consider qualitative matters such as the closeness or the breakdown of the parent-child relationships or cultural factors dictating which child should take care of an aged parent.
+Detailed documentary evidence is prescribed in visa 143 checklist.

 A parent will meet the balance of family test if at least half of the parent's children and step-children are "eligible children" or there are more "eligible children" than children living in any other single country.
 In short, "eligible children" include Australian citizens; Australian permanent residents usually resident in Australia; or eligible New Zealand citizens usually resident in Australia, compared to children who are resident in any other one country.